zlvnt/rag-observatory/README.md

 ---

 <p align="center">
-  <i>Research is formalized curiosity.
-It is poking and prying with a purpose.</i>
+  <i>Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt.</i>
   <br>
-  — Zora Neale Hurston
+  — Sun Tzu
 </p>